 6. Fieldwork

 Fieldwork conducts nationwide paid focus groups and in-person studies in Seattle, San Francisco, Orange County, Denver, Phoenix, Dallas, Minneapolis, Chicago, Atlanta, Boston, Fort Lee, and New York City, but they also set up temporary locations for their clients as needed.
-They conduct healthcare studies and actively seek nurses, doctors, physician assistants, and other medical professionals.
+They conduct general studies and healthcare studies and actively seek nurses, doctors, physician assistants, and other medical professionals.
 To start, fill out the online application and wait for invites.
+Studies are most often conducted via the focus group format, but they also have taste-testing opportunities, product trials, phone interviews, and online studies.
 Compensation ranges from $50-$100.
-And it’s worth noting that they have an A+ rating with the Better Business Bureau.

 7. Find Focus Groups

 Apex Focus Groups conducts focus groups, clinical trials, and paid survey panels in the US.
 Studies are done both in-person and online, and participants must have a high school diploma.
-Average compensation is $35-$75 for a single session and $350-$750 for a multi-session study.
-Apex Focus Group has an A- rating with the Better Business Bureau.
+The average compensation is $35-$75 for a single session and $350-$750 for a multi-session study.
+Apex Focus Group has a B+ rating with the Better Business Bureau.

 MindSwarms is a third-party platform where you share your opinion via video on your webcam, smartphone, or tablet.
 To join, fill out the online application, and answer questions via video for studies you’ve qualified to participate in.
 Participants earn $10-$50 for each survey they complete; payments are made via PayPal.